d12frosted/elpa-mirror/melpa/autothemer-readme.txt

-Reduces the amount of boilerplate code needed to define custom themes.
-Also provides the user with an interactive command that automatically generates face customization code using the theme's color palette.
+Reduce the amount of pain and boilerplate code needed to create custom themes using `autothemer-deftheme'.

+Autothemer also includes interactive commands and functions to assist with theme building, here are a few highlights...

+- Generate specs for unthemed faces using the theme color palette.
+  - `autothemer-generate-templates'
+  - `autothemer-generate-templates-filtered' (filter by regexp)
+- Generate a palette SVG image
+  - `autothemer-generate-palette-svg'
+- Insert a color name or color from the active palette
+  - `autothemer-insert-color-name'
+  - `autothemer-insert-color'
+- Colorize/font-lock palette color names in the buffer
+  - `autothemer-colorize'  (requires `rainbow-mode' during development.)

+Note in the function reference, the fucntion prefix `autothemer--' indicates internal functions.